 Chris Madden is a graphic illustrator from Manchester, UK; he specializes in conceptual editorial illustration and also enjoys working on creative marketing and branding campaigns.
 He loves nature and animals and has illustrated a number of non-fiction picture books on the subject.

 Chris is married with 3 children and a tortoise named ‘Sheldon’ and, when he is not making images, enjoys going on adventures with his family, playing video games and developing an unhealthy obsession with pottery.

-Google, New York Observer, Quarto Group, Adweek, The Economist, Monocle Magazine, The Texas Observer, Cedars-Sinai Medical Center, The Lancet Neurology, The Guardian, The Southbank Centre, RyanAir, The Financial Times, Wired, The Times, Waitrose, Morrisons, Reader's Digest, The Hollywood ReporterRead more
+Google, Wendy’s, Quarto Group, Adweek, RyanAir, Wall Street Journal, Audubon, The Barbican, The Economist, Monocle Magazine, Cedars-Sinai Medical Center, The Guardian, The Southbank Centre, The Financial Times, Wired, The Times, Waitrose, Morrisons, Reader's Digest, The Hollywood ReporterRead more

 - John Burroughs Association Riverby Award 2019

 Describe your illustration style in one sentence